 The project scope has remained the same.
 The expenditures and schedule projections shown in Block B are based upon information provided by the developer.
 Design and construction will be performed by the developer under a Systems Extension Permit.
 Estimated completion date is developer dependent.
 No WSSC rate supported debt will be used for this project.

-Coordinating Agencies: Prince George's County Government Coordinating Projects: S - 000028.18 - Konterra Town Center East Sewer
+Coordinating Projects: S - 000028.18 - Konterra Town Center East Sewer